vsowjanyarani/doc/README.md

  The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project
  ### jenkinsInstallation:
-  Refer the follwing link to install jenkins https://www.jenkins.io/doc/book/installing/linux/
+  Refer the follwing link to install jenkins

+   https://www.jenkins.io/doc/book/installing/linux/

  ##### JenkinsPipelinejobs-
  dev-jenkinsJob -
-          This job has pipeline script to build an image and run the image,upload the image to ECR,integrated git with jenkins for trigger automaticaly when there is merge happens to main branch,Integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and dev-values.yaml file qa-jenkinsJob -
+          This job has pipeline script to build an image and run the image,upload the image to ECR,integrated git with jenkins for trigger automaticaly when there is merge happens to main branch,Integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and dev-values.yaml file.

+qa-jenkinsJob -
          This job has pipeline script which will pull node image that created in dev-jenkinsjob from ECR ,attaching new tag and upload the image to ECR.
-Integrated to git with jenkins to trigger automaticaly when there is merge happens to main branch ,integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and qa-values.yaml file prod-jenkinJob -
+Integrated to git with jenkins to trigger automaticaly when there is merge happens to main branch ,integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and qa-values.yaml file.

+ prod-jenkinJob -
          This job has pipeline script which will pull node image that created in qa environment from ECR and attaching new tag and upload the image to ECR.
 Integrated git with jenkins to trigger automaticaly when there is merge happens to main branch,integrated to slack channel to get alert on job fails and and deployed 1 replica with helm install and dev-values.yaml file.